 There is something unique and special about Maui!
-And if you are planning a trip here, it sure is going to be the most memorable one as you will never get bored of the coolest Hawaiian island.
+And if you are planning a trip here, it sure is going to be the most memorable one as you will never get bored of the coolest among the Hawaiian islands.

-The second most visited of Hawaii’s islands and its unique offerings will keep you enticed for life.
+The second most visited of Hawaii’s islands (the first being Oahu) and its unique offerings will keep you enticed for life.

 Just book one of those Maui Luxury homes for comfortable stay amidst the most lavish environments.
 Enjoy the pinnacle of privacy, breathtaking beauty, and you are never far away from the ocean and the sprawling views when you stay in those luxury homes.

-Disclosure: This post is made possible by Luxury Retreats, a luxury homes website that I have always looked up while dreaming of my luxury vacations.
+Disclosure: This post is sponsored by Luxury Retreats, a luxury homes website that I have always looked up while dreaming of my luxury vacations.

 The Hawaii islands, in particular, have always caught my attention since I was a teenager when I used to browse through travel magazines collecting out the stunning pictures of remote places that I would have never thought it possible for me to visit.
 At that time it looked like a dream, or a fairytale, or a TV series, or just a magazine picture, as it was, but nothing more.

 Fast forward 40 years I realized that everything is possible if you really want it and work towards it.
 I lived in Mexico, and in the beautiful Caribbean islands, in the astounding Seychelles and Egypt, the so called dream life became my reality.
 I am sure I will be able to visit Hawaii too, and very soon.

 And although I would normally go with the flow and embrace the unexpected when I travel, I would like to be prepared when my time for Hawaii has come.